eddmann/eddmann.github.io/_posts/2018/2018-06-26-mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens.md

 ```

 Finally, we can experiment with this token and make requests to each of the three different endpoints.
-Notice how the behaviour of all three differ, based on if you provide a valid token or not.
+Notice how the behaviour of all three differs based on whether you provide a valid token or not.

 ```bash
 http https://nw6ok0dk3k.execute-api.eu-west-1.amazonaws.com/dev/strict 'Authorization:$JSON_WEB_TOKEN'